MailCheck-co/mailcheck.site/src/routes/blog/what-is-email-api/index.md

 date: 15.07.2020
 readingTime: 8 min read
 snippet: Businesses of all sizes use email as a primary way of communicating with their customers.
 Tens of billions of emails are sent every day - a continuous conversation between businesses and their customers around the world.
-desc: Why the email APIs are the efficient tool to send and manage emails.
+description: Why the email APIs are the efficient tool to send and manage emails.
 The mechanism behind email APIs.
 Benefits of using email API.
 thumbnailImg: ./vero.jpg?format=jpg&width=880
 ---